flimflam-austin/hugo-cms-test/site/content/quick_reads/20180519-18-05-18-school-shooting-prayer/index.md

     _key: card-1-ef20012d-3ea9-45be-a0c9-56044b49fc3a
   - order: 1
     body: >-
-      > ‘Once again, our Nation grieves another mass murder.
+      > "Once again, our Nation grieves another mass murder.
 Heidi and I are keeping the students and faculty of Santa Fe High School in **our fervent prayers**.”